 28.3 Notices of Claim for loss or damage to luggage or other property shall be given to the Carrier in writing before or at the time of disembarkation, or if not apparent, within fifteen (15) days from the date of disembarkation.

 28.4 Complaints under EU Regulation 1177/2010 concerning accessibility, cancellation or delays must be made to the Carrier within two (2) months from the date the service was performed.
 The Carrier shall respond within 1 month to advise whether the complaint is substantiated, has been rejected or is still being considered.
 A final reply shall be provided within two (2) months.
 The Passenger shall provide such further information as may be required by the Carrier to deal with the complaint.
 If the Passenger is not satisfied with the response then it may complain to the relevant enforcement body in the country of embarkation.

-31.2 The Passenger warrants that it has obtained all necessary consents from all Passengers noted on the Booking Form to permit the Carrier and its servants or agents to process all personal information obtained and to comply with these Conditions.
+31.2 The Passenger warrants that it will give a copy of this privacy notice and obtain all necessary consents and acknowledgements from all other persons noted on the Booking Form as intended persons to travel to permit the Carrier and its servants or agents to process all personal information obtained and to comply with these Conditions.

 31.3 The Passenger consents to the use and disclosure of personal information obtained by the Carrier and its servants or agents for purposes including:

 (i) fulfilling any booking reservation request you make

 (ii) providing the services contemplated by these Conditions

 (iii) processing any requests you make and for other billing and administrative purposes

 (Iv) provide you with documents needed for your Voyage